quicwg/multipath/draft-ietf-quic-multipath.md

-After the handshake concluded and negotiation of multipath support succeeded, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets, using Path ID 0 for the initial path.
+After the handshake concluded and negotiation of multipath support succeeded, endpoints SHOULD use ACK_MP frames instead of ACK frames to acknowledge application data packets, including 0-RTT packets by using Path ID 0 for the initial path.

 ACK_MP frames (defined in {{ack-mp-frame}}) can be returned on any path.
 If the ACK_MP is preferred to be sent on the same path as the acknowledged